kraktus/lichess-time-spent/README.md

 ## Proofreading

+To produce a PDF file for easier proof-reading:
+* First make sure to save the document (checkpoint) in jupyter UI
-To produce a PDF file for easier proof-reading: `rm -f data-analysis.pdf && jupyter nbconvert data-analysis.ipynb --no-input --to pdf && open data-analysis.pdf`
+* Then run `jupyter nbconvert data-analysis.ipynb --no-input --to pdf && open data-analysis.pdf`

+## Export

+### Produce the figures

+`jupyter nbconvert data-analysis.ipynb --to python && python3 -O data-analysis.py`

+### Produce the markdown